 Garry Wills on the Creation of the National Security State

-Wills is bold and controversial, in keeping with the best tradition of the public intellectual (Bertrand Russell, William F. Buckley, Henry Steele Commager, Arthur M. Schlesinger Jr., etc.).
-A positive review of “Bomb Power” from The New York Times Book Review can be found here; mixed reviews from the Los Angeles Times and the Washington Post is and here.
+Wills is informed, bold, and controversial, in keeping with the best tradition of the public intellectual (Bertrand Russell, William F. Buckley, Henry Steele Commager, Arthur M. Schlesinger Jr., etc.).
+A positive review of “Bomb Power” from The New York Times Book Review can be found here; a mixed review from the Washington Post is here.

 Wills’ remarks at The Commonwealth Club were unscripted; they have been lightly edited here for clarity.
-The talk was part of The Commonwealth Club’s “U.S. Constitution in the 21st Century” series underwritten by the Charles Geschke Family.
+The talk was part of the club’s “U.S. Constitution in the 21st Century” series underwritten by the Charles Geschke Family.

 Here is a list of this Website’s articles on the Cold War.

-Wills begins with background on the Manhattan Project, the crash effort of the U.S. government to build an atomic bomb during the Second World War.
+Wills begins his remarks with background on the Manhattan Project, the crash effort of the U.S. government to build an atomic bomb during the Second World War. – H.F.

 The Manhattan Project was miraculous.
 Many of the people involved in it doubted that an atomic bomb could be built.
 And especially built in the short time that the President of the United States was asking them to build it.
 In order to do it, extraordinary powers were given to those in charge of the project.
 Illegal powers, throughout.